Henna Cake Tutorial in Buttercream

-In today's video tutorial, I'm going to show you how to create beautiful, henna-inspired buttercream piping for your cakes!
+In today's video tutorial, I'm going to show you how to create a beautiful henna cake with colorful buttercream piping.

 These lovely henna patterns would be perfect for all sorts of occasions.
 I chose to create a very colorful design that would be fun and festive for birthdays.

 You could dramatically change the look of this cake design by simply using one contrasting color for your piping, or even white henna piping against white buttercream or fondant for an elegant feel.